Castro District, San Francisco: LGBT tourism

 San Francisco has a large and thriving tourist economy due to ethnic and cultural communities such as Chinatown, North Beach, Haight-Ashbury and the Castro.
 The Castro is a site of economic success that brings in capital all year round with many events catered to the gay community along with everyday business.

 The Castro is a "thriving marketplace for all things gay" meaning the area caters to people who identify with LGBT culture and other associated meanings to the word gay.
 There are cafes, the Castro Theater, and many businesses that cater to or openly welcome LGBT consumers.
 These establishments make the Castro an area of high spending and lead to high tourist traffic.
 In addition to the city's locals, people travel to visit the shops and restaurants as well as the events that take place, such as the Castro Street Fair.
 Events such as the fair drum up business for the community and bring in people from all over the nation who visit solely for the atmosphere the Castro provides.
 People who do not necessarily feel comfortable expressing themselves in their own community have the freedom to travel to places such as the Castro to escape the alienation and feel accepted.
 There is a sense of belonging and acceptance that is promoted throughout the district to accommodate non-heteronormative people that many LGBT travelers are attracted to.

 The Golden Gate Business Association (GGBA) was created in 1974 to help promote the Castro as a place for tourists, but also San Francisco and LGBT businesses as a whole.
 The GGBA sought to gain local political power and hoped to achieve their gains through an increase in gay tourism, and the association formed the San Francisco Gay Tourism and Visitor's Bureau in 1983.
 The LGBT tourism industry drives and benefits the economy due to the constant influx of consumers.

+In popular culture

+"The Trouble with Trillions" (season 9, episode 20 of The Simpsons) features Fidel Castro learning about the area of Castro Street.